Kotlin/kotlinx.coroutines/docs/topics/exception-handling.md

 ## Exception propagation

-Coroutine builders come in two flavors: propagating exceptions automatically ([launch] and [actor]) or exposing them to users ([async] and [produce]).
+Coroutine builders come in two flavors: propagating exceptions automatically ([launch]) or exposing them to users ([async] and [produce]).
 When these builders are used to create a _root_ coroutine, that is not a _child_ of another coroutine, the former builders treat exceptions as **uncaught** exceptions, similar to Java's `Thread.uncaughtExceptionHandler`,